Staff / Project Advisory Group / Global Initiative on Polarization / Co-Convenor (Global Initiative on Polarization) / Project Advisory Group /

-Martha Maya is Senior Associate and Director of Latin America Projects at the Institute for Integrated Transitions (IFIT).
-Her areas of specialisation include transitional justice and constitutional law, security, negotiations, peacebuilding, and political and citizen participation.
+Martha Maya is Senior Associate and Director of the Latin America Programme at the Institute for Integrated Transitions (IFIT).
+She is based in Bogotá, Colombia.

-Martha holds LL.M and MSc (Economics) degrees from the University of Bologna and undergraduate and postgraduate degrees in public law, public management, policy, and institutions from the Universidad de Los Andes.
+Martha holds LL.M and MSc (Economics) degrees from the University of Bologna and undergraduate and postgraduate degrees in public law, public management and public policy from the Universidad de Los Andes.

 Working languages: Spanish, English, and French